-Every high asset Texas divorce, from Plano to McKinney, involves complex asset division and various other legalities unique to these divorce cases of the rich, famous and not so famous.
+Every high asset Dallas divorce involves complex asset division and various other legalities unique to these divorce cases of the rich, famous and not so famous.
 These divorces are set apart by the massive quantity of assets involved and who is entitled to them.
 The parties involved in such divorces often own multiple properties and have numerous stakes in real estate and other kinds of businesses.

 The term “high asset divorce” may automatically invoke visions of big cigar-smoking business tycoons or some well-known, rich celebrities clothed in jewels.
 In a recent case of a high asset divorce, the unassuming disc jockey, David Guetta, maybe paying his ex-wife half of their marital worth, which is placed at close to $30 million.